mmswflow-upb/sudan_embassy/server/README.md

 ### 6. Seed the Database (Optional)

-Populate Firestore with sample data:
+Want some test data to work with?
+Run our seeder:

 ```bash
 npm run seed
 ```

-This creates:
+This creates sample data:

 - 2 consular services with translations
 - 2 news articles with translations
 - 2 alerts with translations
 - Site settings with full i18n support

-### 7. Start Development Server
+### 7. Run It

 ```bash
 npm start
 ```

-The API will be available at `http://localhost:3000`
+The API is now running at `http://localhost:3000`

 ## 📝 API Documentation